vickygx/Fritter/README.md

 		- username (unique)
 		- password

-	Messages: Holds all the 'tweets' ever created on the website
+	Tweets: Holds all the 'tweets' ever created on the website
-		- user ( which is the unique username, and needed to figure out who created the message )
+		- owner ( which is the unique username, and needed to figure out who created the message )
 		- message ( the content of each tweet )
 		- created ( time it was created, so we sort by creation )
 		- modified (time it was modified, so we can sort by modified date)

-	Relationships: (Not used for part i)
+		- parent (if the tweet is a retweet, the parent points to the original owner)

+	Relationships:
 		- followee (username of followee)
 		- follower (username of follower)